Thertzlor/Revenant/wiki/Macros/Sequence_Macro.md

 * A table **containing exclusively numbers** is a [Dynamic Timing Adjustment](#dynamic-timing-adjustments)
 * Any **other table** is parsed as a macro.

+You can nest one sequence in another sequence.
+These "child" sequences will run sequentally, which can be useful for example by using the `loop` option to repeat a specific portion of a sequence multiple times.

 # Timing Options